-IRA, plan or other account, (d) whether there is sufficient liquidity for that investment under the IRA, plan or other account annually or more frequently, (f) whether the investment would constitute a non-exempt prohibited transaction under applicable law, (g) whether and the extent to which the IRA will be subject to maximum contribution limits and/or required minimum distributions, and (h) whether the custodian will apply any fees to the account through which an investment in the Note will be made, including fees for opening, maintaining or terminating the IRA, fees applicable to certain transactions involving the Note, paper statement fees, or other fees.
+IRA, plan or other account, (d) whether there is sufficient liquidity for that investment under the IRA, plan or other account, (e) the need to value the assets of the IRA, plan or other account annually or more frequently, (f) whether the investment would constitute a non-exempt prohibited transaction under applicable law, (g) whether and the extent to which the IRA will be subject to maximum contribution limits and/or required minimum distributions, and (h) whether the custodian will apply any fees to the account through which an investment in the Note will be made, including fees for opening, maintaining or terminating the IRA, fees applicable to certain transactions involving the Note, paper statement fees, or other fees.
 Consultation with the noteholder's own financial and tax adviser is recommended.
 The Issuer is not affiliated with an IRA custodian.
 States in which IRA Notes are not offered are noted under "State Specific Information" beginning on page v.
 More information on this investment option is available by contacting the Issuer.